 All students must have evidence of vaccinations and immunisation against certain infectious diseases prior to undertaking clinical placements.
 The requirements are consistent with Australian public health policy and NSW Health guidelines.

-Except with the permission of the Faculty, candidates may not take second year units of study until they have gained credit for all 48 credit points in first year units of study.
+Except with the permission of the Dean, candidates may not take second year units of study until they have gained credit for all 48 credit points in first year units of study.